Dear North Middle School Students,

 At North, we offer opportunities for students to have accessibility to explore college and career options.
 Each student has an ICAP (Individual Career and Academic Plan) portfolio that they take with them through each grade level.
 Activities explored are listed by grade level below:

-8th graders - create a SMART goal, explore careers through a Career Cluster activity in Naviance, they will have a college field experience trip, they will take trip to the APS CareerTrek college/career Fair, they will assess their High School Readiness through a Naviance activity, as well as experience our college and career fair at North Middle school.
+8th graders - complete their Game Plan Survey, explore careers through a Career Cluster activity in Naviance, they will take trip to the APS CareerTrek College/Career Fair, and they will assess their High School Readiness through a Naviance lesson.

 All students have access to a useful post-secondary program called Naviance.
 This program has an abundance of information on career exploration and in-depth details on over 4600 colleges/universities.
 If you would like to access Naviance, you can log in with your student's credentials.